Dries and styles damp hair in one pass using controlled airflow for curls, waves, or smooth blowouts while cutting down on heat damage.

 What it is and who it’s for

-A multi-styler that styles on damp hair with focused airflow rather than extreme heat.
-The kit includes barrels for curls and waves, smoothing brushes, and a Coanda smoothing dryer that rough-dries and tames flyaways.
-The Complete and Complete Long kits target different hair lengths so you can pick the best barrel size for your routine.
+The Dyson Airwrap is a multi-styler designed to style hair from damp using focused airflow instead of extreme heat.
+Most kits include barrels for curls and waves, smoothing brushes, and a Coanda smoothing dryer attachment that rough-dries and helps tame flyaways.
+The Complete and Complete Long kits are geared toward different hair lengths, so you can choose barrel length that fits your routine.

 Best for

-- Fine to medium hair that loses shape with traditional hot tools
+- Fine to medium hair that tends to fall flat with traditional hot tools

-- Wavy, curly, and coily hair that benefits from gentle stretching and defined finish
+- Wavy, curly, and coily hair that benefits from gentler styling and a smoother finish

-- Anyone who wants to style from damp hair in one system rather than blow-dry first, curl second
+- Anyone who wants to dry and style in one workflow instead of blow-dry first, curl second

 Might skip

-- Users who want very tight, long-lasting ringlets on very coarse hair without product support
+- People who want very tight, extra-long-lasting ringlets on very coarse hair without styling products

 Performance and results